The Songwriter's Network: Current activity

+The Songwriter's Network currently meets bimonthly in Pasadena at the urban farm project, The Urban Homestead, at 631 Cypress ave, Pasadena, CA. The SongNet Showcase takes place on the 3rd Wednesday of each month.
+The first meeting in the month features an invited speaker from the music industry giving a brief presentation or talk, followed by an hour or more of discussion in a Q&A format.
+The second meeting is a music artist showcase event.

+The organization makes the following statement on its website: "The SongNet Showcase is one of the most comfortable stages in Southern California to showcase your music!
+A place to test drive your new material and connect with other creatives; songwriters, artists, and performers!
+Sign up early if you want to play, 2 songs or 10 minutes per artist!
+No fee, no cover, in other words, FREE."

+Past Activities

-Enlisting the help of promoter Bob Stane, SongNet has found a home at the Coffee Gallery Backstage in Altadena, California.
+By enlisting the help of promoter Bob Stane, SongNet originally found a home at the Coffee Gallery Backstage in Altadena, California.
 Stane has a legacy in the live entertainment business, most notably, his involvement in establishing The Ice House comedy club in Pasadena, California.
-In its Altadena location, SongNet meets a short 20-minute drive away from Hollywood and provides a unique meeting venue for the singer-songwriting community that lives east of the area, in Pasadena, in the San Gabriel Valley and further east.
+In its Coffee Gallery Altadena location, a relatively short drive away from Hollywood, the organization found a unique meeting venue for the singer-songwriting community, with special relevance to those in he area, in greater Pasadena area, in the San Gabriel Valley, and further east.

-Geleris and Yamagishi have extensive contacts in the singer-songwriter community, and Honles has been the webmaster for the organization since 2001.
+Geleris and Yamagishi, with extensive contacts in the singer-songwriter community, provided contacts to start SongNet, and Honles was the information technology support and webmaster for the organization in 2001.
+Honles continued as webmaster for over 10 years until moving out of the area and transitioning the website to a new format and to a new volunteer webmaster.

 In addition to the partners, volunteers from the singer-songwriter community and the SongNet membership have acted as singer-songwriter showcase coordinators, special event staff, and goodwill spokespersons.
-In April 2008, the organization has revised its name to reflect its greater involvement in areas outside Los Angeles city proper, adopting simply "The Songwriters Network" instead of the Los Angeles Songwriter's Network.
+In April 2008, the organization revised its name to reflect its greater involvement in areas outside Los Angeles city proper, adopting simply "The Songwriters Network" instead of the Los Angeles Songwriter's Network.

-Membership in the organization exists in two levels, a free "basic" membership, and a paid membership that supports the SongNet organization financially, and provides the paying member a link on the organization's website, plus a discount at certain other organization's events.
+Membership in the original organization existed on two levels, a free "basic" membership, and a paid membership that supported the SongNet organization financially, listed the paid member's media link on the organization's website, and offered discounts at certain other organization's events.
+The membership system transitioned to an all members free, open membership, and all donation based system, in order to simplify the administrative work and increase participation.